BY SOFO ARCHON

-Education is not passing exams in order to get a certificate and find a well-paying job — it is cultivating the mind and spirit in order to find health, happiness and peace.
-Education is not the imposition of opinions and ideologies of the elder on the youth — it is mastering the art of thinking critically and acquiring the ability to process emerging information.
+Education is not passing exams in order to get a certificate and find a well-paying job — it is nourishing the body, mind, and heart in order to find joy, contentment and peace.
+Education is not imposing the elderly people’s opinions and ideologies on the youth — it is mastering the art of thinking critically and acquiring the ability to process emerging information.
 Education is not memorizing knowledge — it is developing understanding and learning how to put knowledge into practice.

 Up until now, the role of school has been to force students to fit into the mold of what we consider normal living.
 To be normal in our sick society means to do work that we hate doing, to doubt ourselves and be afraid to think for ourselves, to blindly believe in dogmas, to bend down in submission to authority, and to follow orders — in short, to live a life of ignorance and pain.
-It’s about time we realize that school’s function should not be to adjust children into an unhealthy society, but to help create a healthier society instead, starting from the children themselves, who will form the future of our civilization.
+It’s about time we realize that the purpose of school shouldn’t be to adjust children into an unhealthy society.
+Rather, it should be to help create a healthier society, starting from the children themselves, who will form the future of our civilization.

-The purpose of schooling should be to provide children with the tools that will enable them to develop to their full potential on multiple levels — emotional, intellectual and spiritual.
-School should give children the freedom to express themselves, evolve their talents and assist them in the creative process of acquiring essential practical knowledge and skills.
-Most importantly, school should be the place where the needs of children are being understood, accepted, and taken care of, so that children can grow their wings of consciousness that will allow them to chase their dreams.
+The purpose of schooling should be to provide children with the tools that will enable them to develop their full potential on multiple levels — emotional, intellectual and spiritual.
+School should give children the freedom to express themselves and evolve their talents, and assist them in the creative process of acquiring essential practical knowledge and skills.
+Most importantly, school should be the place where the needs of children are being understood, accepted, and taken care of, so that children can grow their wings of consciousness that will enable them to chase their dreams.
 Then, children will no longer hate school, but, on the contrary, they’ll love it and embrace the learning experience it offers.